nabilhassein/bitcurry/README.md

 ### creating torrent files
 It would be a nice feature if bitcurry offered a way of creating torrents that is convenient to the end user, with a command-line interface.
-Doing it manually is tedious and error-prone.
+Doing it manually is tedious, error-prone, and obviously the wrong thing.

 # getting started hacking bitcurry